Azure/custom-script-extension-linux/README.md

 For **Azure CLI**, create a `public.json` (and optionally `protected.json`) and run:

     $ az vm extension set --resource-group <resource-group> --vm-name <vm-name> \
-        --name CustomScript --publisher Microsoft.Azure.Extensions --version 2.0 \
+        --name RunCommand --publisher Microsoft.Azure.Extensions --version 2.0 \
         --settings ./public.json \
         --protected-settings ./protected.json

 For **Azure XPlat CLI**, create a `public.json` (and optionally `protected.json`) and run:

     $ azure vm extension set <resource-group> <vm-name> \
-	    CustomScript Microsoft.Azure.Extensions 2.0 \
+	    RunCommand Microsoft.Azure.Extensions 2.0 \
 	    --auto-upgrade-minor-version \
 	    --public-config-path public.json \
 	    --private-config-path protected.json

 # 3. Troubleshooting

-Your files are downloaded to a path like: `/var/lib/waagent/custom-script/download/0/` and the command output is saved to `stdout` and `stderr` files in this directory.
+Your files are downloaded to a path like: `/var/lib/waagent/run-command/download/0/` and the command output is saved to `stdout` and `stderr` files in this directory.
 Please read these files to find out output from your script.

-You can find the logs for the extension at `/var/log/azure/custom-script/handler.log`.
+You can find the logs for the extension at `/var/log/azure/run-command/handler.log`.

 Please open an issue on this GitHub repository if you encounter problems that you could not debug with these log files.